1. Home

 Share Article

-Despite the rise of pharmacies available in grocery stores and warehouses (e.g., Costco), the hospital pharmacist remains the second most common job setting for PharmD graduates, behind only the retail pharmacist.
+Despite the rise of pharmacies in grocery stores and warehouses (e.g., Costco), the hospital pharmacist remains the second most common job setting for PharmD graduates, behind only the retail pharmacist.
 A hospital pharmacist is quite a generalized term.
-Hospital pharmacists can range from new graduates to highly experienced pharmacists who specialize in a niche area
+Hospital pharmacists can range from new graduates to highly experienced pharmacists specializing in a niche area

 At its most basic level, the role of a pharmacist in a hospital can be seen as similar to that of a pharmacist in a retail or community setting: review a medication order written by a prescriber to assess its appropriateness given the patient’s current clinical picture and get it to the patient safely and efficiently.